nwoolls/xgminer-osx/README.md

 ![bfgminer](http://nwoolls.files.wordpress.com/2013/07/screen-shot-2013-07-01-at-5-47-22-pm.png "bfgminer")

-The [Releases tab][8] is used to provide binary downloads for these redistributable packages.
+The [Releases][8] page is used to provide binary downloads for these redistributable packages.
 All source code comes from official sources.

 This project is a collaboration between: